Nash504/Timer/README.md

 ---

 # Timer App ⏱️

-A web application to manage and display time records, allowing users to add and delete time entries seamlessly.
+A web application to manage and display the time records, allowing users to add and delete time entries seamlessly.
 Built with **Flask**, **Bootstrap**, and integrated with **Supabase** for database operations.

 ## Features